guppybot/tools/README.md

 * guppybot: a system daemon for automatically running tasks
 * guppyctl: a frontend tool that can be used standalone or with the daemon

-## Installation
+## Prerequisites

-The Guppybot tools are intended for use on Linux systems with systemd.
-Non-Linux, unix-like environments may work but are not currently supported.
 Building the Guppybot tools requires a recent Rust stable release (1.32.0 or newer).
 Install Rust using [rustup](https://rustup.rs/).

+Running tasks with Guppybot, either manually (via `guppyctl tmp-run`) or automatically (via the daemon), requires Docker, as well as nvidia-docker2 for GPU-based runs.

+The Guppybot tools are intended for use on Linux systems with systemd.
+Non-Linux but unix-like environments _might_ work but are not supported.

+## Installation

 1. Build with `make && sudo make install`.
 This installs the frontend to `/usr/local/bin/guppyctl`.